theexpertlinuxprogrammer/mychannel/README.md

 # mychannel
+Hello, I’m the expert linux programmer,
-This repository holds all the code presented in my video channel.
+This repository holds all the code presented in my YouTube channel.